Bibliotheca Alexandrina1336 Votes Currently Open

 - Entry for children under the age of 16 years is prohibited.

 Love this?
-Explore the entire list of things to do in Alexandria before you plan your trip.
+Explore the entire list of places to visit in Alexandria before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Alexandria and book an accommodation of your choice.